 The Mann’s community and education programs further expanded in 2007 with the building of the Field Education Center.
 The Mann has one of the largest free educational programs of any outdoor presenter in the country, reaching 30,000 people annually through young people’s concerts, in-school presentations, workshops, and master classes.

 In 2008, Catherine M. Cahill joined the Mann as President and CEO.
-Under her leadership, the Mann has developed strategic partnerships with Evans Mirageas, consultant to classical organizations across the world, and AEG Presents, internationally recognized music promoter.
+Under her leadership, the Mann has developed strategic partnerships with Evans Mirageas, consultant to classical organizations across the world, and internationally recognized music promoter AEG/Bowery Presents.